SciML/Surrogates.jl/README.md

 ForwardDiff.gradient(s, [1.0, 2.0])     # multidimensional
 ```

-This works for every surrogate built into Surrogates.jl, and for `NeuralSurrogate`,
+This works for every surrogate in Surrogates.jl, with two exceptions.
-`GENNSurrogate`, `AbstractGPSurrogate`, `PolynomialChaosSurrogate` and `MOE`.

-`XGBoostSurrogate` and `SVMSurrogate` cannot be differentiated — they wrap
+`XGBoostSurrogate` and `SVMSurrogate` cannot be differentiated: they wrap
 gradient-boosted trees and a LIBSVM model, which are piecewise constant.
 They predict
 normally; only differentiation is unavailable.